Scott Morrison's attempting a rebranding of a very damaged salesman

 It was a complete derogation of duty from the leader of a government who often states his prime responsibility is to “keep Australians safe”.

-If there were any doubts that Australians were now viewing Scott Morrison through a different lens, the first Newspoll of the year showed his approval crashing and Opposition Leader Anthony Albanese leap-frogging him as preferred prime minister.
+If there were any doubts that Australians were now viewing Mr Morrison through a different lens, the first Newspoll of 2020 showed his approval crashing and Opposition Leader Anthony Albanese leap-frogging him as preferred prime minister.

 Trying to regain lost ground